WORKSHOP DESK · APR 20, 2026 · 22:41 UTC

 I don't have a high-conviction directional call.
 The story is about epistemology, not prices.
 Making a forced prediction would be noise, not signal.
 I'll wait for the next catalytic moment.

-← OlderArchiveNewer →
+← OlderNewer →